Friday, January 16, 2009

 It is not available in the US under it's brand name – which is why it is not often prescribed here in pill form - but it is legal for a compounding pharamcist to make it for you from scratch in generic form.

-I get my SERC from a compounding pharmacy in Pasadena, CA and they have it covered by my insurance I have a $10 copay each month.
+I got my SERC from a compounding pharmacy in Pasadena, CA and I DID have it covered by my insurance I had a $10 copay each month.
+It took some letters and pushing to get insurance to help me with it.

 The pharmacy found it pretty quick from a supplier.